Using a Power of Attorney to steal money

 Daughter risking jail for alleged theft of $120,000 from sick mother

 A daughter is accused of stealing $120,000.
-This from her Alzheimer’s-affected mother.
+This is from her Alzheimer’s-affected mother.
 The daughter spent thousands of dollars on event tickets, dinners at Crown and jewellery.
 This is what the District Court was told.

 Siham Carollisen, 33, is on trial for misusing a Power of Attorney (or more correctly an Admin order).
 She pleads not guilty to stealing money using the POA.